This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 After we climbed back down to the path we turned right and continued towards a place called Stavros Pass.
 This part of the trail has fresh new markings painted on the rocks with information about walking times.
 There are few smaller caves and pits along the path and ruins of what could be an old watchtower.

-At the Stavros Pass the path joins the ancient Sfittia Odos (road) connecting the area around Koropi with Glyfada and Athens.
+At the Stavros Pass, the path joins the ancient Sfittia Odos (road) connecting the area around Koropi with Glyfada and Athens.
 Today this is just a narrow path used only by the occasional hikers.
-However, up until 1950’s the route was frequently travelled by farmers carrying merchandise on the top of their donkeys to Athens.
-During the 19th century it was also often used by students from Koropi and the adjoining villages attending schools and universities in Athens.
+However, up until 1950s the route was frequently traveled by farmers carrying merchandise on the top of their donkeys to Athens.
+During the 19th century, it was also often used by students from Koropi and the adjoining villages attending schools and universities in Athens.

-From the pass you can choose from three different options.
-To the right the Sffitia road descends down towards Koropi between the hills of Profitis Ilias and Mavrovouni.
+From the pass, you can choose from three different options.
+To the right, the Sffitia road descends down towards Koropi between the hills of Profitis Ilias and Mavrovouni.
 The path leading onward goes to the Profitis Ilias church some 35 minutes away.
 We turned left and followed the path marked by red signs down to the valley.
-After few hundred meters a sign pointing to the left will lead you to a tiny cave, but there is not much to see there.
+After a few hundred meters a sign pointing to the left will lead you to a tiny cave, but there is not much to see there.

-However, little bit further there is another sign, this time to a gulch.
-Not very sure what a gulch is we followed this one until we reached a deep circular ravine cut to the hillside.
-It’s hard to appreciate the enormousness of the ravine from the top without falling into it and to descend to the bottom you would need a special equipment and knowledge.
+However, a little bit further there is another sign, this time to a gulch.
+Not very sure what a gulch is we followed this one until we reached a deep circular ravine cut into the hillside.
+It’s hard to appreciate the enormity of the ravine from the top without falling into it and to descend to the bottom you would need special equipment and knowledge.
 To get an idea, check out this site with some great photos from the bottom of the gulch and the adjoining cave.